 Weight: 14 to 30 pounds (medium); 18 to 20 pounds (large)

-Physical Characteristics: Some are short-legged while others have longer legs; agile movements; dark gray skin; tufts of white hair on head
+Physical Characteristics: Some are short-legged while others have longer legs; dark gray skin; tufts of white hair on head

 08 of 10

 Jonangi dogs are native to India, where they were bred as herding and hunting dogs.
 The breed is quite rare today.
 Jonangis tend to be wary around strangers, but they are exceptionally friendly toward those they know, including kids and other pets in the home.
-Moreover, Jonangis have similar disposition and muscularity to bull terriers, and they have a distinctive yodel instead of a bark.
+Moreover, Jonangis have a similar disposition and muscularity to bull terriers, and they have a distinctive yodel instead of a bark.
 Many of these dogs are not hairless but instead have a very short, smooth coat that’s nearly invisible.

 Height: 17 to 21 inches